THE SINS OF THE FATHERS

 Gudrun it seems is impervious to people's views or opinions about her or her late father's notoriety, now or then.

-So in conclusion, the trauma that some of these children suffered, seems to have run deep, but scars are similar to still waters it is claimed, they to run silent and deep.
+In conclusion, the trauma that some of these children suffered, seems to have run deep, but scars are similar to still waters it is claimed; they too run silent and deep.

-P.P.S It had been my original intention to examine the Ribbentrop, Keitel, Donitz, and Sauckel children, and how their lives have progressed over the years.
+It had been my original intention to examine the Ribbentrop, Keitel, Donitz, and the Sauckel children and how their lives have progressed over the years.
 But time and other commitments have prevented this.
-So this will have to be future project.
+So this will have to be a future project.
 As regards the featured children/adults in this article if they should so wish to contact me as regards any mistakes or errors I have made I will gladly correct them.
 These are their lives, not mine.

 Hunting evil, Guy Walters